 CIPD membership is an internationally recognised designation renewed annually and demonstrates your credibility, an ongoing commitment to continuing professional development, and adherence to the CIPD’s Code of Professional Conduct.

 What is the value of having a CIPD qualification?
 How does this compare with a CIPD membership designation?

 Most employers look for more than a qualification when recruiting people professionals; they look for a symbol of professionalism that indicates an individual’s commitment to raising their standards of knowledge, capability and ethical practice.

-That mark of professionalism often comes in the form of professional membership, of which there are three levels at the CIPD: Associate, Chartered Member and Chartered Fellow.
-All of these demonstrate to employers that an individual has a certain level of professional knowledge and competence, is committed to their CPD, and complies with the CIPD’s Code of Professional Conduct.
+That mark of professionalism often comes in the form of CIPD membership, which demonstrates to employers that an individual has a certain level of professional knowledge and competence, is committed to their CPD, and complies with the CIPD’s Code of Professional Conduct.

-Will there be a cut-off date when the previous membership criteria (based on the 2013 Profession Map) will no longer apply.
+Will there be a cut-off date when the previous membership criteria will no longer apply.

 The new qualifications will not affect the outcome of your current studies.